openpgp-pqc/draft-ehlen-openpgp-nist-bp-comp/draft-ehlen-openpgp-nist-bp-comp.md

 To instantiate `ML-KEM`, one must select a parameter set from the column "ML-KEM" of {{tab-mlkem-artifacts}}.

-The procedure to perform `ML-KEM.Encaps()` is as follows:

- 1. Invoke `(mlkemCipherText, mlkemKeyShare) <- ML-KEM.Encaps(mlkemPublicKey)`, where `mlkemPublicKey` is the recipient's public key

- 2. Set `mlkemCipherText` as the ML-KEM ciphertext

- 3. Set `mlkemKeyShare` as the ML-KEM symmetric key share

-The procedure to perform `ML-KEM.Decaps()` is as follows:

- 1. Invoke `mlkemKeyShare <-  ML-KEM.Decaps(mlkemCipherText, mlkemSecretKey)`

- 2. Set `mlkemKeyShare` as the ML-KEM symmetric key share

 ## Composite Encryption Schemes with ML-KEM {#ecc-mlkem}